9.3 Exchanges between young people and policy-makers on global issues

 Since 1999, UNICEF has launched the project “What do you think?” in Belgium.
 UNICEF want to make the voices of children and young people heard with this project.
 UNICEF questions children and young people about their rights and whether or not children and young people experience problems with their rights.
 UNICEF gathers their ideas, their wishes and their suggestions.
 Subsequently, UNICEF will make these suggestions known to the Committee on the Rights of the Childs.

-This process aims to stimulate a real political and social debate at all (policy) levels on the participation of children, their experience and their situation.
-After all, we want to give all those who are involved in and responsible for translating the fine words of the Convention on the Rights of the Child into daily reality - policymakers at all levels of competence, the Committee's experts, lawyers, teachers, professionals from all kinds of sectors, parents, children and young people themselves - a clear picture of what is important according to the children and young people.
+This process aims to stimulate a real political and social debate on the participation of children, their experience and their situation.
+It is aimed at giving all those who are involved in and responsible for translating the fine words of the Convention on the Rights of the Child into daily reality - policymakers at all levels of competence, the Committee's experts, lawyers, teachers, professionals from all kinds of sectors, parents, children and young people themselves - a clear picture of what is important according to the children and young people.
 So that they can take it into account and see how relevant it is to think about what children and young people think.

 In 2016 and 2017, UNICEF Belgium continued with 'What Do You Think?'
 In the following two years they wanted to focus on children and young people on the run who have recently arrived in Belgium.
 They want to hear from themselves what their concerns are and what problems they are confronted with.
 And they want to look for solutions together with them, because these children are not passive victims.
 They are fully-fledged individuals who, at their level, want to and are able to shape society.